kdp1965/ttsky-um-pettit-tinysnake/docs/info.md

 ## PRISM

 PRISM is a programable finite state Machine.
+It consists of a Standard Cell Memory (large FLOP array).